How To Survive Tech Layoffs: Before, During, And After They Happen

 If this is your very first tech job, you might not know this but moving companies happens a lot.
 In fact, moving companies to the same role is often one of the best ways to get a pay rise doing the exact same work.

-Sometimes the company you’re in is limited by a set, max percentage pay rise that they can give, but can offer far more to new hires, and this happens all over.
+Sometimes the company you’re in is limited by a max percentage pay rise that they can give, but can offer far more to new hires, and this happens all over.
 You can stay where you are for a 6% rise, or move to another company for a 30% bump!

 Get a tech pay rise by moving company

-You may come out of this far better off than you were before.
 Remember, you were not let go due to a lack of skills or experience, and you are valuable to other companies.

 Assess your current runway and needs

-Figure out how long you can last.
+Figure out how long you can last, so you know what breathing room you have.
 If you didn’t have a fund in place, go ahead and calculate your costs and what you have available.
-Simply by knowing how long you have, you can plan out a timeline and take the right actions, while also helping you have a little breathing room.

 Peace of mind from having a runway buffer